talkvegantome/talkvegan-hugo/content/english/facts/tofu-causes-deforestation.md

 # Reality

-> Deforestation of the Amazon Rainforest dropped by 75% between the 1990s and 2012, and 60-80% of the deforested land is used for cattle grazing.
+> Recent deforestation in the Legal Amazon was predominantly due to cattle ranching not soybean expansion.
-> Further, globally 77% of the annual soybean harvest is fed to livestock, meaning that the vast majority of soybean production is driven by meat production.
+> Globally 77% of the annual soybean harvest is fed to livestock, meaning that the vast majority of soybean production is driven by meat production.
 > - TalkVeganToMe

 The above quote is a combination of the findings of the below Nature article by David M. Lapola, Luiz A. Martinelli, et al. and the USDA statistics you can find in our article [Soy Fed to Livestock]({{< ref "/facts/soy-fed-to-livestock">}}).